FINRA Entitlement Program Frequently Asked Questions

 A: Instructions on how to begin the Certification Process are included in the FINRA Entitlement User Accounts Certification email messages and on the Account Management Home page during the certification period.
 Please see the Entitlement User Accounts Certification Process Quick Reference Guide for screenshots and detailed instructions.

 Q47: How will FINRA communicate to the SAAs during the Certification Period?

 A: SAAs will receive a series of messages while in the Account Management Tool, that alerts them to the status of the Certification Process:

 - Initial Message - The FINRA Entitlement User Accounts Certification Period is underway with start date and due date defined.

-- Reminder Message - If certification is not completed 10 days prior to due date.
+- Reminder Message - If certification is not completed as of 10 business days prior to due date.

 - Past Due Message - If certification is not completed by the deadline.

 - Successfully Completed Message – Alerts the organization that the SAA has successfully completed the Certification Process.

 Q48: Once the SAA begins the Certification Process will he/she be able to exit the Account Management Tool and complete the Certification Process at a different time?